Skip to content

 • The best weight at any rep range - heaviest you have lifted, regardless of how many reps you got.

-• The highest tonnage in a session - the total work for that exercise across all sets, which catches volume PRs that weight-only logic misses.
+• The highest tonnage in a session - the total work for that exercise across all sets, which catches volume PRs that single-set logic misses.

 You never have to flag a PB manually.
 The point is that the app handles bookkeeping so you can focus on the lift.